phantasm66/binlog-replayer/README.md

 Caveats & Disclaimer
 --------------------
 If you attempt to replay enormous singular row based events, you *will* crash the mysql instance you are replaying into.
 This was designed specifically for use with row format mysql binlogs.
 It will *not* work for statement format binlogs.
 It *might* work for mixed format binlogs.
-If you do attempt to use it for replaying a mixed format binlog please keep in mind that it will not replay RENAME or DELETE operations (i have not yet figured out why).
+If you do attempt to use it for replaying a mixed format binlog please keep in mind that it will not replay RENAME or DELETE events (i have not yet figured out why).

 If you do not specify a --start time argument, the entire binlog will be parsed.
 Please also keep in mind that parsing and replaying binlogs back into a running mysql instance will take some time.
 Replaying an entire 1GB binlog back into a running MySQL 5.6 instance took ~45 minutes.
 If you are replaying back into an instance that is also handling regular requests, then it will likely take much longer.